hartmantis/shipyard-chef/README.md

 To Do
 =====
+* TODO: The shipyard-agent binary distributed via GitHub doesn't run under CentOS.
+Support can be added if it's switched to use an Omnibus project.
 * TODO: Is there any way to allow someone to "upgrade" from a container to a GitHub deploy or vice versa?